robwillup/mithrandir/docs/LanguagesAndFrameworks/C/GettingStarted/TemperatureConverter.md

     float temperatureC = (temperatureF - 32.0) * 5.0 / 9.0;

-    printf("The corresponding temperature in Celsius is: %f", temperatureC);
+    printf("The corresponding temperature in Celsius is: %.2f", temperatureC);

     return 0;
 }